We hope you enjoy reading this article.

 Intelligent Health Assistants

 Artificial intelligence domains like natural language processing are improving chatbot technology remarkably.
-Intelligent medical chatbots are now able to understand human language and communicate with them in real time.

 A lot of clinical administrative processes can be handled by intelligent assistants.
 These assistants can run initial medical checkups, give reminders for appointments, etc.